 Can you even imagine a world without dry shampoo?
 We can’t either.
 The product has improved haircare routines everywhere by letting us go a few days—er, okay, many days—between washes.
 But no two dry shampoos are alike, especially now that formulas have evolved.
-Pretty much every option on the market these days will remove dirt and oil, but now many have styling ingredients, too, so your hair will be clean and imbued with mega-bombshell texture.
+Pretty much every option on the market these days will remove dirt and oil.
+However, some brands are including styling ingredients, too, so your hair will be clean and imbued with mega-bombshell texture.

-That is, if you use it right.
-To ensure we’re getting the most out of our dry shampoo brand of choice (namely, IGK Hair Dry Shampoo), we tapped three influencers to share their secrets.
-They were more than happy to share how they use the line’s three formulas (Jet Lag, which offers a light cleanse; Direct Flight, which offers a medium cleanse; and First Class, which offers a deep cleanse) to get that effortless texture we all desire.
+To ensure we’re getting the most out of our dry shampoo brand of choice (namely, IGK Hair dry shampoo), we asked three influencers to share their secrets.
+They were more than happy to share how they use the line’s three formulas—Jet Lag, which offers a light cleanse; Direct Flight, which provides a medium cleanse; and First Class, which gives a deep cleanse—to get that effortless texture we all desire.
 Time to lather up…

 Raised in sunny SoCal, makeup artist Griselda Martinez has always loved dry shampoo—and she says her hair doesn’t even have to be dirty when she uses it.
 “Sometimes my first-day hair falls flat, so I add a little dry shampoo at the roots and the back of my hair for some instant grit and body,” she shares.
 “I spray it in, let the powder sink in for 30 seconds, and then massage it through.”
 Martinez typically uses IGK First Class ($27) too, but Direct Flight ($27) does the trick, especially on clean hair.